DefaultGen/simple-denote.nvim/README.md

 # simple-denote.nvim

-This is a fork of [HumanEntity's denote.nvim](https://github.com/HumanEntity/denote.nvim), modified to suit my personal preferences and be more accurate to the original emacs `denote` filename format.

-The plugin just provides a command `:Denote note` that creates a new note with a `denote` style filename.
-For example: `20240601T174946--how-to-tie-a-tie__lifeskills_clothes.md`
+The plugin provides a command `:Denote note` that creates a new note with a filename similar to the emacs `denote` package.
+For example: `20240601T174946--how-to-tie-a-tie__lifeskills_clothes.md`.

 There is no support for frontmatter, signatures, or any other denote features because I don't use them.
 I just like the file-naming scheme.